debug-js/debug/Readme.md

  If you're using this in one or more of your libraries, you _should_ use the name of your library so that developers may toggle debugging as desired without guessing names.

+## Wildcards

+  The "*" character may be used as a wildcard.
+Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect.compress,connect:session`, you may simply do `DEBUG=connect:*`.

 ## License

 (The MIT License)